orocos/rtt_ros_integration/rtt_actionlib/README.md

 some_component_name.actionlib.connect("/some/ros/namespace/my_action")

-## Alternatively, connect an actionlib omterface to a provided sub-service:
+## Alternatively, connect an actionlib interface to a provided sub-service:

 some_component_name.actionlib.connect(
   "some_prov.ided_service",